 options.ratio

-.
+The backing store size in relation to the canvas element, or otherwise known as the devicePixelRatio.
 This property essentially tells Blotter what pixel ratio to draw texts for in relation to the screen, and will effect the clarity of rendered texts on retina devices.
 Blotter determines this property by default to ensure the most appropriate pixel ratio for your user's device, so it's unlikely you'll need to set this yourself.

 autobuild